shareandcharge/sc-app/README.md

   - java jre & sdk (Version 8)
   - cocoapods ('gem install cocoapods && pod setup')

+### BE SURE TO HAVE NVM INSTALLED!
+Look at the wiki!

 ### 2. Set up  the machine and environment to require the proper dependencies & versions by running the configuration scripts located in the `./bin directory`
   a.
 Run the box-setup script to ensure the right node version npm packages and ruby build tools are installed.(Be aware that it probably will destroy/change your node, npm, and possible ionic/cordova - installations)
   ```./bin/box-setup.sh```